causify-ai/tutorials/class_project_instructions/Projects/Darts_Project_Description.md

 **Description**

-Darts is a Python library designed for easy and efficient forecasting in time-series data.
-It provides a unified interface for various forecasting models, enabling users to build, evaluate, and compare different forecasting strategies seamlessly.
-Darts supports both traditional statistical models and modern machine learning approaches, making it versatile for various forecasting tasks.
+Darts is a Python library designed for easy and efficient time series forecasting.
+It provides a unified interface for various forecasting models and allows users to perform tasks like model evaluation, backtesting, and ensemble forecasting seamlessly.
+With Darts, students can leverage both classical and machine learning models to make predictions on time series data.

 Technologies Used
 Darts

-- Offers an intuitive API for time-series forecasting tasks.
-- Supports a wide range of models including ARIMA, Prophet, LSTM, and more.
+- Supports multiple forecasting models, including ARIMA, Exponential Smoothing, and Neural Network-based models.
-- Includes built-in evaluation metrics for forecasting accuracy.
+- Offers a simple API for training and evaluating models, making it easy to experiment with different approaches.
+- Facilitates backtesting and model comparison to identify the best-performing forecasting strategy.

 ---

-### Project 1: Sales Forecasting for Retail Products (Difficulty: 1)
+### Project 1: Predicting Daily Energy Consumption

-**Project Objective**
+**Difficulty**: 1 (Easy)
-The goal is to build a forecasting model that predicts future sales for a retail product based on historical sales data, aiming to optimize inventory management.
+**Project Objective**: The goal is to predict daily energy consumption for a city based on historical data, optimizing for accuracy in forecasting the next week’s consumption.

-**Dataset Suggestions**
-Look for retail sales datasets on Kaggle or government open data portals that provide historical sales figures.

-**Tasks**
-- **Data Ingestion**: Load historical sales data into a Pandas DataFrame.
+**Dataset Suggestions**: Use the "Household Electric Power Consumption" dataset available on Kaggle ([link](https://www.kaggle.com/datasets/uciml/electric-power-consumption-data-set)).

+**Tasks**:
-- **Data Preprocessing**: Handle missing values and perform any necessary data cleaning.
+- **Data Ingestion**: Load the dataset using Pandas and preprocess it to handle missing values and convert date columns.
+- **Time Series Decomposition**: Decompose the energy consumption time series to analyze trends and seasonality using Darts.
-- **Model Selection**: Choose a suitable forecasting model from Darts (e.g., ARIMA or Exponential Smoothing).
+- **Model Selection**: Train multiple forecasting models (e.g., ARIMA, Exponential Smoothing) using Darts and evaluate their performance.
-- **Model Training**: Train the model on the historical data.
-- **Forecasting**: Generate sales forecasts for the next 3-6 months.
+- **Forecasting**: Generate forecasts for the next week and visualize the predictions against actual consumption data.
-- **Evaluation**: Use metrics like MAE or MAPE to evaluate the model's performance.
+- **Evaluation**: Calculate accuracy metrics (e.g., MAE, RMSE) to assess model performance.

-**Bonus Ideas (Optional)**
+**Bonus Ideas**:
-- Compare the accuracy of multiple models (e.g., ARIMA vs. LSTM).
+- Compare the performance of different models using ensemble techniques available in Darts.
-- Implement a simple user interface that allows users to input new data and receive updated forecasts.
+- Implement a feature engineering step to include external factors like weather data.

 ---

-### Project 2: Electricity Demand Forecasting (Difficulty: 2)
+### Project 2: Stock Price Forecasting

-**Project Objective**
-The aim is to predict future electricity demand using historical consumption data, optimizing energy distribution strategies for utility companies.

-**Dataset Suggestions**
-Find electricity consumption datasets on Kaggle or open government energy data portals.

-**Tasks**
-- **Data Collection**: Gather historical electricity demand data.
+**Difficulty**: 2 (Medium)
+**Project Objective**: The goal is to forecast stock prices for a selected company over the next month, optimizing for the lowest prediction error.

+**Dataset Suggestions**: Use the "Historical Stock Prices" dataset from Yahoo Finance via the `yfinance` library or Kaggle’s "Stock Market Data" dataset ([link](https://www.kaggle.com/datasets/sbhatti/stock-market-data)).

+**Tasks**:
+- **Data Acquisition**: Fetch historical stock prices using the `yfinance` library and preprocess the data for analysis.
-- **Feature Engineering**: Create additional features such as time-based variables (day of the week, holidays).
+- **Feature Engineering**: Create additional features such as moving averages and volatility indicators to improve forecasting accuracy.
-- **Model Comparison**: Implement and compare multiple forecasting models using Darts (e.g., Prophet, LSTM).
-- **Hyperparameter Tuning**: Optimize model parameters to improve forecasting accuracy.
+- **Model Training**: Utilize Darts to train multiple models, including both classical and machine learning approaches (e.g., ARIMA, RNN).
+- **Backtesting**: Implement backtesting to evaluate the robustness of the models over different time periods.
+- **Forecasting and Visualization**: Generate predictions for the upcoming month and visualize the results alongside historical stock prices.

+**Bonus Ideas**:
-- **Visualization**: Plot the actual vs. predicted demand to visualize model performance.
+- Experiment with hyperparameter tuning for the models to optimize performance.
-- **Evaluation**: Assess models using RMSE and R-squared metrics.

-**Bonus Ideas (Optional)**
-- Incorporate weather data to improve forecasting accuracy.
-- Explore anomaly detection for identifying unusual spikes in electricity demand.
+- Compare the results with a basic benchmark model like a naive forecast.

 ---

-### Project 3: Stock Price Forecasting Using News Sentiment (Difficulty: 3)
+### Project 3: Multi-Product Demand Forecasting

-**Project Objective**
-Develop a forecasting model to predict stock prices based on historical price data and sentiment analysis from financial news articles, optimizing investment strategies.

-**Dataset Suggestions**
-Utilize stock market datasets from Yahoo Finance API or Kaggle combined with sentiment data from financial news articles available on news APIs.

-**Tasks**
-- **Data Gathering**: Collect historical stock price data and relevant news articles.
-- **Sentiment Analysis**: Use a pre-trained NLP model to analyze the sentiment of news articles related to the stock.
-- **Data Integration**: Merge sentiment scores with historical stock price data to create a comprehensive dataset.
-- **Model Development**: Implement advanced forecasting models using Darts (e.g., LSTM or NBEATS).
+**Difficulty**: 3 (Hard)
+**Project Objective**: The goal is to forecast future demand for multiple products in a retail setting, optimizing for overall accuracy across all products.

+**Dataset Suggestions**: Use the "Retail Sales Forecasting" dataset available on Kaggle ([link](https://www.kaggle.com/datasets/c/retail-sales-forecasting)).

+**Tasks**:
+- **Data Preprocessing**: Load and preprocess the dataset, handling missing values and ensuring proper time series formatting for multiple products.
+- **Exploratory Data Analysis**: Conduct EDA to understand demand patterns for different products and identify seasonality.
+- **Model Development**: Use Darts to implement a multi-output forecasting model that can predict demand for all products simultaneously.
+- **Ensemble Techniques**: Experiment with ensemble forecasting methods provided by Darts to improve prediction accuracy.
-- **Training and Evaluation**: Train the model and evaluate using backtesting techniques.
+- **Evaluation and Reporting**: Evaluate the model performance using metrics like MAPE, and create a comprehensive report on the forecasting results.
-- **Performance Metrics**: Use metrics like Sharpe Ratio and annualized returns to assess investment strategy effectiveness.

-**Bonus Ideas (Optional)**
+**Bonus Ideas**:
-- Experiment with different sentiment analysis models to see their impact on forecasting accuracy.
-- Create a dashboard to visualize stock price predictions alongside sentiment trends.
+- Investigate the impact of promotional events on demand and incorporate that into the forecasting model.
+- Explore advanced techniques like transfer learning or deep learning for better performance.